Planning a trip to Italy can go one of two ways.

 Before you board a regional train in Italy with your ticket, you need to validate it.

-Don’t try and pull a fast one and say to the train inspector that you forgot; this won’t work.
+Don’t try and pull a fast one and tell the train inspector that you forgot; this won’t work.
 You will find yourself either walking home or responsible for a hefty fine.

 There are yellow validation machines at the entrance of each station or on the platform.